3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Most professional image editing tools an standard implementations of the PNG format support channels with 16 bit.

 ## 2.1.2 OPC package layout
+- Recommendation of where to put files in package (similar to 2d-textures)
+- sheets for an image3dstack-object should be located in same OPC "folder".

 TODO